This page was last reviewed on March 31, 2017.

 What is the cost?

 These projects are happening now to make the most of funding that’s available.
-To meet grant funding schedules and deadlines, the Dunsmuir Avenue work had to get underway as soon as possible.
-Roadwork in the downtown core isn’t ideal.
-However in this case it has to be done to ensure grant dollars get used and paving can happen before late fall/winter.
+While back-to-back road construction work on key routes in the village is not ideal, to meet grant funding schedules and deadlines, work has had to get underway as soon as possible.

 What is the anticipated schedule?